By Theresa Sumberac, MD

 Faculty Peer Reviewed

 An empiric association between occult malignancy and thrombophlebitis has been recognized since Trousseau first reported the syndrome in 1865.[1]
-The mechanism …
+The …

 By Julian Horwitz